dcvath/Pewlett-Hackard-Analysis/Pewlett-Hackard Analysis.md

 ## Overview of Analysis

 ### Purpose
 The purposes of this analysis is to determine the number of retiring employees per title and identify employees who are eligible to participate in a mentorship program.
 Determining this information will aid Pewlett-Hackard leadership in deciding who they want to offer retirement packages to as well as succession planning through their mentorship program.
-There are a large number of employees approaching retirement age in what they are referring to as the "sliver tsunami."
+There are a large number of employees approaching retirement age in what they are referring to as the "silver tsunami."

 ## Results
 Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.

-- ...
+- Of the 300,024 employees at Pewlett-Hackard,

 - ...